 - Cut each pumpkin in half.
 Refer to the recipe photo as a guide.
 Leave the innards intact.
 Once cooked, it will be easier to take out.

-- Prepare your cooking equipment of a 1-hour smoke at a temperature around 250 If using a charcoal grill, then prepare it for indirect grilling, by placing the coal on one side.
-Make sure to adjust the vents so that you can maintain the desired temperature.
+- Prepare your cooking equipment of a 1-hour smoke at a temperature around 250 If using a charcoal grill, then prepare it for indirect grilling, by placing the coals on one side.
+Adjust the vents so that you can maintain the desired temperature.

 - Once pumpkin flesh is soft, remove from heat and place onto a large tray.
-Let pumpkins cool for 30 minutes before handling.
-Scoop out flesh and use.
+Cool for 30 minutes before handling.
+Remove seeds and discard.
+Scoop out flesh and use as needed.
 The pumpkin will have a smoky smell, so keep that in mind.
-Use right away or store in an airtight container in the refrigerator for 5 days after preparation.
+Use right away or store in an airtight container in the refrigerator for up to 5 days.